oblockton/Flask_of_Plotly/README.md

  Building an interactive dashboard to explore the [Belly Button Biodiversity DataSet](http://robdunnlab.com/projects/belly-button-biodiversity/).

-## Step 1 - Plotly.js
+##  Plotly.js

-Use Plotly.js to build interactive charts for the dashboard.
+ Plotly.js is used to build interactive charts for the dashboard.

-* Create a PIE chart that uses data from the samples route (`/samples/<sample>`) to display the top 10 samples.
+* A PIE chart that uses data from the samples route (`/samples/<sample>`) to display the top 10 samples.

   * Use `sample_values` as the values for the PIE chart